3sidedcube/ThunderCollection/README.md

 ### Items

 Collection items are objects that conform to the `CollectionItemDisplayable` protocol, this protocol has properties such as: `cellClass`, `selectionHandler` which are responsible for defining how the cell is configured.
-As this is a protocol any object can conform to it, which allows you to simply send an array of model objects to the table view to display your content.
+As this is a protocol any object can conform to it, which allows you to simply send an array of model objects to the collection view to display your content.

 ### Sections